 Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

-My Peach Dump Cake Cobbler is an easy dessert recipe with few ingredients, including cake mix, fresh peaches, butter, and a little lemon zest! 🍋 With only 5 minutes of prep and 30 minutes in the oven, this decadent peach cobbler with cake mix is as easy as it gets.
+My Peach Dump Cake Cobbler is an easy dessert recipe with a few ingredients, including cake mix, fresh peaches, butter, and a little lemon zest!
+With only 5 minutes of prep and 30 minutes in the oven, this decadent peach cobbler with cake mix is as easy as it gets.

 Jump to:

-Dump Cake Recipes FAQs
+Peach Dump Cake

-Peach Dump Cake Ingredients
+Peach Dump Cobbler Ingredients

-- peaches, peeled and sliced
+- peaches peeled and sliced

 - box cake mix, white or yellow

-- unsalted butter, diced and very cold
+- unsalted butter diced and very cold

 - lemon zest, optional